kevintraver/raycast-emoji-kitchen/README.md

 -   **Recent Mashups:** Easily access and reuse your previously created emoji mashups from your history.
 -   **Copy & Paste:** Quickly copy your creation to the clipboard and paste it anywhere.

-## 🚀 Installation

-1. Make sure you have [Raycast](https://www.raycast.com/) installed on your computer.
-2. Open Raycast and go to the "Store".
-3. Search for "Emoji Kitchen" and click "Install".

 ## 💻 Development